biojava/biojava.github.io/_wikis/GSoC:AAPropertiesComputation.md

 ### April 26 - Current

 -   Set up project page in BioJava Wiki
+-   Arranged to have weekly skype meeting every Tuesday 1600 London time (GMT +1) with both Mentors, Peter and Andreas.
+-   Suggests properties to consider for this project.
 -   Decision has been made to start working on the originally proposed APIs with only the addition of amino acid composition.
 More properties will be considered if there is time left after the completion of these properties.
--   Arranged to have weekly skype meeting every Tuesday 1600 London time (GMT +1) with both Mentors, Peter and Andreas.

 Skype call notes
 ----------------